 9. The British force lost 17 men

-These were mostly inflicted by Assegai-wielding Zulu warriors with only five British casualties being from Zulu firearms.
+These were mostly inflicted by assegai-wielding Zulu warriors .
+Only five British casualties came from Zulu firearms.
 15 British soldiers were wounded during the fight.

 10. The battle was turned into one of the most famous war movies in history